pol/pol/README.md

 ### Hello, I'm Pol.

-- Pronouns: He/Him
-- Pronunciation: I pronounce my name "paul", but I embrace all variants.
+- Pol (/pawl/ or /pohl/) is not abbreviated.
-- I am currently working at Auth0 in Private SaaS Engineering.
+- I am currently working at Okta in Platform Engineering.
 Say hi: https://keybase.io/pol.
-- I love to talk about CAP theorem, Dwarf Fortress, and dualistic paradox.
+- I love to talk about CAP theorem, Dwarf Fortress, and philosophy.

 <!--
 **pol/pol** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.